-Articles must be in acceptable scholarly English and should be between 3000 and 10000 words, typed, 12-point Times New Roman font, one-inch margins, and text double-spaced.
-Lengthier articles may be considered at the discretion of the Editorial Board.
+Articles should be between 4000-5000 words in length (max.
+32.000 characters with spaces).
+For long articles, compliance of editor-in-chief is required.
 Pictures, graphics and other attachments should be marked and sent as separate files, or in text, and must not exceed the journal format with margins.

 It is strongly recommended to send articles in the English language.
-However, upon the compliance of the Editorial Board, it is possible to publish articles in some of the other world languages.
-Authors from Montenegro and surrounding countries should submit instant online articles both in English and mother tongue due to the bilingual nature of the website.
+Authors from Montenegro and surrounding countries should submit articles both in English and mother tongue due to the bilingual nature of the website.

 Article Title - A title of not more six eight words should be provided.